-Uniform Titles The other observation regards the titles of the letters.
-I think you will agree that Paul did not formulate the titles we read in the New Testament when he first wrote the letters.
-If you write a letter you do not need a title.
-But if you collect several letters and present them to a broader audience you have to come up with some kind of name for the letters.
+Uniform Titles.
+The other observation regards the titles of the letters.
+There is general agreement that Paul did not formulate the titles that appear in the New Testament when he first wrote the letters.
+One letter does not require a title.
+But a collection of several letters presented to a broader audience requires individual names for each letter.
 The function of these titles is to show where one letter ends and the next one starts, and to make it easier to refer to them.

 All the manuscripts have the same titles for the letters.
-They name the addressee of the letter; a literal translation from the Greek is "To Romans, To Corinthians Number One, To Corinthians Number Two, To Galatians, To Ephesians," and so forth.
+They name the addressee of the letter; a literal translation from the Greek is, "To Romans," "To Corinthians Number One," "To Corinthians Number Two," "To Galatians," "To Ephesians," and so forth.

 This is especially noteworthy concerning the letter to the Ephesians.
-The three oldest manuscripts, p46, Codex Vaticanus (B 03), and Codex Sinaiticus (\$\%\$ 01) do not have any address in Eph 1:1, the only place where the Ephesian church is mentioned in this letter.
-But these manuscripts do provide the title "To the Ephesians".
-You do not have to be an expert to realize that scribes could easily take the address from the title and fill it in the text where they would expect it.
-This actually happened in Codex Vaticanus (B 03) and Codex Sinaiticus (\$\%\$ 01), the later correction is still evident in these two manuscripts.
-But you might find it hard to think of a reasonable explanation why a scribe should have deleted the address from the text and leave it in the title.
-So it is pretty clear that the oldest text of Ephesians did not have an address in the text.
+The three oldest manuscripts-p46, Codex Vaticanus (B 03), and Codex Sinaiticus (N 01)-do not have an address in Eph 1:1, the only place where the Ephesian church is mentioned in this letter.
+But these manuscripts do provide the title "To the Ephesians."
+One does not have to be an expert to realize that scribes could easily have taken the address from the title and filled it in the text where they would expect it.
+This actually happened in Codex Vaticanus (B 03) and Codex Sinaiticus (N 01); the later correction is still evident in these two manuscripts.
+But it is hard to think of a reasonable explanation why a scribe should have deleted the address from the text and left it in the title.
+Thus it is clear that the oldest text of Ephesians did not have an address in the text.
 How then could anyone figure out the title?
-No two independent editors could come up with the same name.
-Eph 1:1 in Codex Sinaiticus:
+No two independent editors would come up with the same name (plate 4).